UttamKumar2615/Graph-Algorithm-Visualizer/README.md

 ## Why A\* search is the best

 A-star (also referred to as A\*) is one of the most successful search algorithms to find the shortest path between nodes or graphs. ...
-When a search algorithm has the property of optimality , it means it is guaranteed to find the best possible solution .
+When a search algorithm has the property of optimality , it means it is guaranteed to find the best possible solution.

 #### Supported Heuristics